Pavelioso/pavelioso.github.io/_posts/2022-11-13-dont-use-megascans.markdown

 ---
 layout: post
-title:  Don't use Megascans.
+title:  Opinion - Megascans is not for everyone.
 description: Prevent yourself from falling into the "Realistic Graphics" pit.
 date:   2022-11-13 15:01:35 +0300
 image:  '/images/owl_mountains_bunker.jpg'
-tags:   [gamedev, comment, hololens]
+tags:   [gamedev, thoughts]
 ---
 ## Try not to use Megascans as Indie.
 Hear me out.